nilium/subnil/readme.md

 ### `include_once`

+**Under the quick panel as "C: Include Once"**

 Generates include guards for the file this is run in.
 If you've got text selected already, it'll wrap it in the include guards.